 PIT tag observations for both PRH and Hanford Reach natural origin adult fall Chinook Salmon at the PIT tag arrays in the Bonneville Dam adult fish ladders were used to assess arrival timing.
 The PIT tag observation data was obtained from the PTAGIS website.
 Arrival date for each unique tagged adult was based on its first observation date and time at Bonneville Dam.
-The data presented encompasses return years 2010 - 2020.
-The annual number of adult PIT tag observations at Bonneville Dam varied for both hatchery and natural origin fish as a result of varying size tag groups, smolt to adult survival, and PIT tag detection efficiencies at the adult fishways.
+The data presented encompasses return years 2010 - 2021.
+The annual number of adult PIT tag observations at Bonneville Dam varied for both hatchery and natural origin fish because of varying size tag groups, smolt to adult survival, and PIT tag detection efficiencies at the adult fishways.
 Roughly 3,000 juveniles were PIT tagged at PRH annually for release years 2005 - 2010.
-The annual tag group was roughly 43,000 between 2011 to 2019.
+The annual tag group was roughly 43,000 for years 2011 to 2019 and in 2021.
+There were no PIT tag groups released from PRH during 2020.
 The annual tag size for the Hanford Reach natural origin juvenile fall Chinook Salmon have ranged from a high of 22,433 in 2007 to a low of 4,183 in 2013.
-There was not a tag group for natural origin fish in 2006.
+There was not a tag group for natural origin fish in 2006 and 2020.